NikolaiT/zardaxt/README.md

 #### Galaxy S21 Android with Chrome

-`zardax.py` gives a high rating for all the Linux Operating Systems when the device is Android.
+`zardax.py` gives a high rating for all the Linux operating systems when the device is Android.
 Good enough.

 ![Galaxy S21 Android with Chrome](tcp-ip-fps/galaxy-s21-chrome.png "Galaxy S21 Android with Chrome")

 #### Google Pixel 5 Android with Chrome

-`zardax.py` gives a high rating for all the Linux Operating Systems when the device is Android.
-Good enough.
+Same as above.
+The tool is able to say that it's a Linux OS, but not with certainity that it's Android.

 ![Google Pixel 5 Android with Chrom](tcp-ip-fps/google-pixel-5-chrome.png "Google Pixel 5 Android with Chrome")

 #### iPhone 12 iOS with Safari

+`zardax.py` gives a high rating for iOS and macOS, but can't say with certainity that it's iOS.

 ![iPhone 12 iOS with Safari](tcp-ip-fps/iphone-12-pro-safari.png "iPhone 12 iOS with Safari")

 #### MacOs Big Sur with Safari

+Same here.
+MacOS scores a bit higher, but `zardax.py` gives a high rating for both iOS and macOS, but can't say with certainity that it's macOS.

 ![MacOs Big Sur with Safari](tcp-ip-fps/macOs-big-sur-safari.png "MacOs Big Sur with Safari")

 #### Windows 10 with Chrome

+`zardax.py` 🚀🚀🚀🚀🚀🚀

 ![Windows 10 with Chrome](tcp-ip-fps/win10-chrome.png "Windows 10 with Chrome")